IBM/Blockchain_for_TelcoRoaming_using_IBPV2/README.md

   ```

   Two new history records (Key = 2 and Key = 3) for `sim1` can be seen now in the ledger.
-  1) The call to the `moveSim` funtion in the contract results in the changes that are seen in the record with Key = 2.
+  1) The call to the `moveSim` function in the contract results in the changes that are seen in the record with Key = 2.
 The location has now been updated to `European Union`.
 Ideally the latitude and longitude should also be updated but the moveSim function does not update these right now.
 This has been left for the developers to work on.
 (If a UI is developed using for e.g. [Mapbox GL](https://docs.mapbox.com/mapbox-gl-js/api/) then the latitude and longitude can be obtained from the API and updated in the SubscriberSim object accordingly.)
   2) The call to the `discovery` function in the contract does not perform any changes to the `sim1` object.
 It simply identifies that CSP which is responsible for coverage in the area where the sim has moved.
 For the European Union location, the CSP  responsible is identified as `CSP_EU`.
   3) The call to the `authentication` function in the contract updates the isValid property of the sim.
 In case of `sim1`, this call to authentication found that the sim is Active.
 Since sim1's isValid has already been set to Active, there was no need to update the sim object.
   4) The call to the `updateRate` function in the contract updates the isRoaming, roamingPartnerName, overageRate and roamingRate properties of the sim object.
 Since sim1 has successfully been moved to `CSP_EU`'s coverage area, and since `CSP_EU` is not the same as `sim1`'s homeOperator (`CSP_US`), the next history record (Key = 3) shows that isRoaming has been set to `true`, roamingPartnerName is set to `CSP_EU`, and the overageRate and roamingRate values are set as the overageRate and roamingRate values specified in the `CSP_EU` object, which is `0.75` and `1.00` respectively.